 Vital Signs is a national program led by community foundations and coordinated by Community Foundations of Canada.
 It leverages local knowledge to measure the vitality of our communities and support action towards improving our collective quality of life.

-In collaboration with the Whistler Community Foundation, the Squamish Community Foundation, the Bowen Island Community Foundation, and the West Vancouver Foundation, Sunshine Coast Foundation in September 2020 published A Vital Exploration.
+In September 2020, in collaboration with the Whistler Community Foundation, the Squamish Community Foundation, the Bowen Island Community Foundation, and the West Vancouver Foundation, the Sunshine Coast Foundation published A Vital Exploration.
 This extensive report compares indicators of community health among the communities of the Greater Sea-to-Sky and Howe Sound regions.
 It highlights the many challenges that we face in common and provides a platform for future cooperation and collaboration.

-Links to all Vital Signs reports are available on the bar above.
+Links to all Vital Signs reports are available here.